-- Explain the concept of wave-particle duality especially with regard to electrons. - Calculate allowed electron energy levels in single atoms from solutions of Schrodinger Equation, and be familiar with the concept of energy bands. - Explain semiconductor behaviour in energy band and energy bond concepts. - Be familiar with the idea of the Fermi Level, and the formation of n and p type semiconductors by the deliberate addition of dopant atoms. - Apply the continuity equation to different semiconductor problems. - Explain the formation of p-n junctions, and be familiar with how current flow across the junction is limited by minority carrier flow. - Know how p-n junction formation can be used in the design of JFETs and bipolar transistors. - Compare and contrast the performance of JFET and Bipolar Transistors. - Know how metal semiconductor junctions can be used in the design of MESFETs and HEMTs, and be able to compare operation with that of the JFET. - Explain the contrast the operating modes of the MOSFET, and be familiar with how device design affects I-V characteristics. - Understand how MOSFETs may be utilised as simple memory devices.
+- Explain the concept of wave-particle duality especially with regard to electrons. - Calculate allowed electron energy levels in single atoms from solutions of Schrodinger Equation, and be familiar with the concept of energy bands. - Explain electron behaviour in energy bands and bonds. - Be familiar with the idea of the Fermi level, and the formation of n and p type semiconductors by the deliberate addition of dopant atoms. - Apply the continuity equation to different semiconductor problems. - Explain the formation of p-n junctions, and be familiar with how current flow across the junction is limited by minority carrier flow. - Know how p-n junction formation can be used in the design of JFETs and bipolar transistors. - Compare and contrast the performance of JFET and bipolar Transistors. - Know how metal semiconductor junctions can be used in the design of MESFETs and HEMTs, and be able to compare operation with that of the JFET. - Explain the operating modes of a MOS Capacitor and MOSFET, and be familiar with how device design affects I-V characteristics. - Understand how MOSFETs may be utilised as simple memory devices.